jhwaffles/jhwaffles/README.md

 ## Hi I'm Justin

+I'm a data scientist who loves to simplify the process.
+Currently, I work in the biotechnology industry.
+I'm focused on the intersection of healthcare and data science.

 ### 🔭 What I’m currently working on:

-Industry experience in biotech.
-Focused on intersection of healthcare and data science.
+Outside of work, I have many interests and projects I'm working on.

 <table>
   <tr>